CSC510-Group-5/WolfLease/README.md

 ![Intro Banner](https://lmsstorageservice.blob.core.windows.net/images/WolfLease_main_img.png)

+## Why?
 Finding apartments on a lease can be a difficult and time-consuming task.
+Subleasing is becoming popular where you lease apartment for a short time.

-We can sublease a room to save time, possibly rent, and enjoy the benefits of a shorter lease time.
-WolfLease is an application to help people find Apartments offering rooms on sublease and move in faster!
-WolfLease allows us to search for flats based on location, facilities, sublease start and end dates, etc.
+WolfLease is an application to help people find apartments offering rooms on sublease and move in faster!
+WolfLease allows us to search for flats based on
+- location
+- facilities
+- sublease start and end dates
+- and many more criteria!

 ![Intro video](https://lmsstorageservice.blob.core.windows.net/images/WolfLease_intro.gif)